How to Read Your Home Insurance Policy: Understanding Every Document and Section

 The exclusions section lists everything your policy does not cover.
 This is where most claim disputes originate.
 Common standard exclusions include:

-• Mold and rot — Often excluded unless resulting from a covered peril
+• Mold and rot: Often excluded or capped at a low sublimit around $10,000 unless resulting from a covered peril

 Flood and Earthquake Are Not Included

 Standard homeowners policies do not cover flood or earthquake damage under any circumstance.
+California law now requires insurers to prominently disclose on the declarations page (and obtain a signed acknowledgment) when a policy excludes fire, and several other states have added similar disclosures for flood exclusions.
 If you live in a flood zone or seismically active area, you need separate coverage.
 Check FEMA's flood map at msc.fema.gov to know your risk before assuming you're covered.

 State Farm logo